-Keratosis pilaris is a common, inherited skin disorder that can cause tiny, rough bumps to develop on the surface of the skin.
-Often referred to as gooseflesh or chicken skin, these bumps appear on the upper arms, upper thighs, cheeks and buttocks.
+Keratosis pilaris is a common, inherited skin disorder that is characterized by tiny red and rough bumps on the surface of the skin.
+Often referred to as "chicken skin," the bumps appear on the upper arms, upper thighs, cheeks and buttocks.
 They are harmless but can be irritating, itchy, and persistent.
-They feel dry and sandpaper-like and are often very challenging to treat.
+KP can feel dry and sandpaper-like and it is often very challenging to treat.

 SymptomsKeratosis pilaris is identified by tiny rough bumps that appear symmetrically on the arms, thighs, cheeks (KP Rubra), upper back, and/or buttocks.
 These bumps usually feel dry and rough, and they sometimes appear inflamed, especially in drier climates or when scratched.
 On lighter skin, KP bumps appear red and on darker skin, they are typically brown.

 How to Treat Keratosis Pilaris